-For policies that govern the operations of the Peace Corps are published in the Peace Corps Manual.
+Policies that govern the operations of the Peace Corps are published in the Peace Corps Manual.

 Peace Corps has created this statement in order to demonstrate our firm commitment to your privacy.

 With respect to the collection, use, and disclosure of personally identifiable information, the Peace Corps makes every effort to ensure compliance with applicable federal law, including, but not limited to:

-Social Media and Third-Party Sites: In addition to the Peace Corps website, the agency uses social media and third-party sites to provide content in different formats that may be useful or interesting to you.
+Social media and third-party sites: In addition to the Peace Corps website, the agency uses social media and third-party sites to provide content in different formats that may be useful or interesting to you.
 When we use these sites, the information we provide is consistent with the intended purpose of the Peace Corps website.
 No personally identifiable information may be requested from or collected by the Peace Corps on social media sites.
 The privacy protection provided on social media and third-party sites that are not a part of the Peace Corps website, and may not have the same the privacy protection cited in the Peace Corps website privacy statement.

-Using Text and Images
+Using text and images

 If you would like to publish information that you find on the Peace Corps website, please send your request to [email protected].
 Where text or images are posted on our site with the permission of the original copyright holder, a copyright statement appears at the bottom of the page.

 Please note: The use of any the Peace Corps seal/logo is protected and requires advance authorization.
 See information about the Peace Corps brand and logo.

-Disclaimer of Liability and Endorsements
+Disclaimer of liability and endorsements

 The Peace Corps strives to make the information on this website as timely and accurate as possible.
 We make no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of this site, and expressly disclaims liability for errors and omissions in the contents of this site.

 This website is designed to include accessibility features for visitors with disabilities and to present clear and organized information.
 Should you need a reasonable accommodation to access a portion of this website due to a disability, please contact the Peace Corps’ Office of Civil Rights and Diversity at [email protected] or 202-692-2139.
-For other suggestions or concerns regarding website content display, please email us at [email protected].
-See Information Management to learn more.